ceramicnetwork/docs/docs/run/nodes/nodes.md

 ### **Run outside of containers**

 If you would like to run Ceramic and IPFS outside of containers or on bare metal, start by installing [go-ipfs](https://github.com/ipfs/go-ipfs) (**version 0.12 or later**).
 Depending on your infrastructure setup you may consider building `go-ipfs` with the [healthcheck plugin](https://github.com/ceramicnetwork/go-ipfs-healthcheck) and [S3 datastore plugin](https://github.com/3box/go-ds-s3).
-Next install the Ceramic daemon with the [js-ceramic CLI](https://www.npmjs.com/package/@ceramicnetwork/cli), which is available as a public NPM module.
-It is currently compatible with **Node.js version 16.**
+Once IPFS is installed, configure it to use pubsub, which Ceramic relies on for message passing.
+This can be done by running the IPFS daemon with the `--enable-pubsub-experiment` flag or modifying the configuration by running `ipfs config --json Pubsub.Enabled true` (learn more in the [IPFS docs](https://github.com/ipfs/go-ipfs/blob/master/docs/experimental-features.md#ipfs-pubsub)).
+Next you can run IPFS and install the Ceramic daemon with the [js-ceramic CLI](https://www.npmjs.com/package/@ceramicnetwork/cli), which is available as a public NPM module.
+It is currently compatible with **Node.js versions 14 and 16.**

 ## **Data Persistence**